NBA on NBC: Loss of rights to ABC/ESPN

-In a down economy, after losing $100 million on the NBA in 2000-2001, NBC was projecting a $200-million loss in 2001–2002.
-The NBA also saw its NBC ratings for the regular season fall from 4.3 in 1999 to 3.0 in 2000.
-Meanwhile, the playoff ratings dipped from 6.5 to 4.9.

 NBC network president Randy Falco said:

-NBC's last NBA telecast to date was Game 4 of the 2002 NBA Finals, which closed with highlights from the network's 12-year run with the league, through the Chicago Bulls' dynasty led by Michael Jordan and Scottie Pippen, the retirement of Larry Bird and Magic Johnson and the Los Angeles Lakers' new Shaq/Kobe reign.
-The final image of the end montage was set in an empty gym, showing a basketball bouncing into the background and ending with the message, "Thanks for The Memories."
+NBC's final NBA telecast during its second iteration was Game 4 of the 2002 NBA Finals, which closed with highlights from the network's 12-year run with the league, through the Chicago Bulls' dynasty led by Michael Jordan and Scottie Pippen, the retirement of Larry Bird and Magic Johnson and the Los Angeles Lakers' new Shaq/Kobe reign.
+The final image of the end montage was set in an empty gym, showing a basketball bouncing into the background and ending with the message, "Thanks for The Memories" and a final appearance of the NBA on NBC logo on the bottom.
 Prior to the sequence, match commentators Marv Albert, Steve Jones and Bill Walton evaluated the end of their NBA contract and of the series.
 After that, Bob Costas closed the network's last NBA broadcast with the following:

-TNT airs many of the NBA's marquee games (the NBA All-Star Game, a full Conference Final (alternating between the Western Conference in even-numbered years and the Eastern conference in odd-numbered years), Opening Night games, and the vast majority of playoff games).
-In recent years, fans have reckoned it as what NBC was during that network's coverage of the league.
-TNT would seem to be the NBA's preferred carrier as well; from 2003 to 2005, TNT aired the Conference Final with the most interest from the national media (Spurs-Mavericks in 2003, Lakers-Wolves in 2004 and Pistons-Heat in 2005).
-TNT also airs most of the big games during the regular season (TNT aired a Lakers-Heat game for the third straight year in 2007), and TNT studio content is streamed to NBA.com via the TNT Overtime section.

-Many NBA games currently air with NBC Sports branding as part of the various NBC Sports Regional Networks' (formerly known as Comcast SportsNet) broadcast rights with individual NBA teams.

-On February 13, 2023, CNBC reported that NBC has been in preparations to bid for the NBA media rights shortly before the current broadcasting agreement is due to expire in 2025.
+Aftermath

+From 2002 to 2006, the NBA's ratings on broadcast television (ABC) dropped almost a full ratings point (from nearly a 3.0 average rating to just above a 2.0 rating).
+NBC averaged a 5.5 average rating during the 2002 NBA playoffs.
+ABC averaged a 3.3 average rating for the 2005 NBA playoffs.